Critical thinking skills and the Study of Arguments

 There are several strategies that one can employ neither the ability to overcome these barriers:

-1. Self-awareness: Recognizing our biases, assumptions, and emotional influences is the first step towards overcoming them.
+1. Self-awareness.
+Recognizing our biases, assumptions, and emotional influences is the first step toward overcoming them.
 This involves reflecting on our thought processes and consciously identifying potential influences that may skew our critical thinking skills.

 What are the 7 principles of critical thinking skills?